On the Origin of Religious Values: Does Italian Weather Affect Values in Bolivia

-This paper provides evidence on the origin of religious values related to individualism and collectivism.
-I advance and test the indigenous religious values hypothesis.
-Motivated by Durkheim’s religious functionalism, this hypothesis holds that religions espouse the values indigenous to the countries in which they develop.
-To identify the indigenous values of a religion’s homeland, I rely on the negative relationship between individualism and rainfall variation noted by Davis (2016).
-Drawing on this relationship, I construct a measure of the international transfer of religious values that is based on rainfall variation in the homelands of the religions to which a country’s population adheres.
-Using this measure, I find strong support for the indigenous religious values hypothesis.
-Indeed, taken alone, this variable explains over a quarter of the international variation in individualism.
-Consistent with the indigenous religious values hypothesis, I find that religious rainfall variation plays a greater role in explaining the values of countries with greater religious freedom.
-In addition, the significance of the religious rainfall variable is robust to the inclusion of controls for the transfer of technical and institutional knowledge among coreligionists, to the impact of migration and colonization on national values, and to the endogeneity of religious adherence shares.
+In this paper I advance and empirically support the indigenous religious values hypothesis, which holds that religions espouse the values indigenous to the countries in which they develop.
+To identify the indigenous values of a religion’s homeland, I rely on the negative relationship between individualism and rainfall variation.
+I find strong empirical support for the hypothesis that contemporary individualism depends on rainfall variation in the homelands of religions to which a country’s population adheres.
+Indeed, this relationship explains over a quarter of the international variation in individualism.
+This effect is robust to controls for the role of religion in institutional and technological transfers and the confluence of conversion and colonization.
+In keeping with the explicitly religious nature of the mechanism proposed here, I also find that rainfall variation in religion homelands plays a greater role in explaining the values of countries with greater religious freedom and the values of individuals who are more religious or members of religious minorities.

 Keywords: Religion, Religious Functionalism, Individualism, Climate, Rainfall, Culture, Values